GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-04_structures_lists.md

 ## Structure of a list
-To get the lenght of a list, use the `length` function as for vectors.
+To get the length of a list, use the `length` function as for vectors.
 For information on the structure, use the `str` function:

 ```r